erenyusufduran/path/09-blockchain/01-hyperledger/02-course/04-network-conf-tools.md

 There is a challenge in this part, since the protocol buffers are in binary format, they can't be managed easily by the administrator.
 They need to be converted between human readeble format and protocol buffer format.
 That's where **configtxlator tool** comes up.

-### Configtxlator

-Config translaator tool can be used for converting protocol buffer formats to JSON.
+Config translator tool can be used for converting protocol buffer formats to JSON.

 > Configuration updates are made by first fetching the current configuration, then editing.